 You’ll never be bored in Budapest as a solo traveler

-There are so many things to do alone in Budapest!
+There are so many things to do in Budapest!
 There are a ton of museums including the Museum of Fine Arts, the Hungarian National Gallery, Terror Haza, Budapest History Museum, the Museum of Agriculture, and the Hungarian National Museum – to name a few!
 Visit churches and synagogues, tour the Jewish district, explore Great Market Hall, chill in one of the thermal baths, get a massage, go ice skating, whatever.

 Budapest is perfect for a day of relaxation